flipperdevices/flipperzero-firmware/ReadMe.md

 # Flipper Zero Firmware

 - [Flipper Zero Official Website](https://flipperzero.one).
-Simple way to explain to your friends what the Flipper Zero can do.
+A simple way to explain to your friends what the Flipper Zero can do
 - [Flipper Zero Firmware Update](https://update.flipperzero.one).
-Improvements for your dolphin: latest firmware releases, upgrade tools for PC and Mobile devices.
+Improvements for your dolphin: latest firmware releases, upgrade tools for PC and Mobile devices
 - [User Documentation](https://docs.flipperzero.one).
-Learn more about your dolphin: specs, usage guides, and everything that you wanted to ask.
+Learn more about your dolphin: specs, usage guides, and everything that you wanted to ask

 # Contributing

-Our main goal is to build healthy, sustainable community around the Flipper, and to be open to any new ideas and contributions.
-We also have a couple of rules and taboos here, so please read this page and our [Code Of Conduct](/CODE_OF_CONDUCT.md) carefully.
+Our main goal is to build a healthy, sustainable community around the Flipper and be open to any new ideas and contributions.
+We also have some rules and taboos here, so please read this page and our [Code Of Conduct](/CODE_OF_CONDUCT.md) carefully.

 ## I need help

-The best place to search for an answers is our [User Documentation](https://docs.flipperzero.one).
-If you can't find the answer there, then you can check our [Discord Server](https://flipp.dev/discord) or our [Forum](https://forum.flipperzero.one/).
+The best place to search for answers is our [User Documentation](https://docs.flipperzero.one).
+If you can't find the answer there, you can check our [Discord Server](https://flipp.dev/discord) or our [Forum](https://forum.flipperzero.one/).

 ## I want to report an issue

-If you've found an issue and you want to report it, then please check our [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page.
-Make sure that the description contains information about the firmware version you're using, your platform, and proper steps to reproduce the issue.
+If you've found an issue and want to report it, please check our [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page.
+Make sure that the description contains information about the firmware version you're using, your platform, and the proper steps to reproduce the issue.

 ## I want to contribute code

-Before opening a PR please make sure that your changes really must be in the firmware itself.
-Many ideas can easily be implemented as external applications and placed in flipper application catalog.
-If you are not sure you can ask on the [Discord Server](https://flipp.dev/discord) or in the [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page, and we'll help you find the right place for your code.
-Also please read our [Contribution Guide](/CONTRIBUTING.md), our [Coding Style](/CODING_STYLE.md) and ensure that your code is compatible with our project [License](/LICENSE).
-Finally open a [Pull Request](https://github.com/flipperdevices/flipperzero-firmware/pulls) and ensure that CI/CD statuses are all green.
+Before opening a PR, please confirm that your changes must be contained in the firmware.
+Many ideas can easily be implemented as external applications and published in the Flipper Application Catalog (coming soon).
+If you are unsure, you can ask on the [Discord Server](https://flipp.dev/discord) or the [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page, and we'll help you find the right place for your code.

+Also, please read our [Contribution Guide](/CONTRIBUTING.md), and our [Coding Style](/CODING_STYLE.md), and ensure that your code is compatible with our project [License](/LICENSE).

+Finally, open a [Pull Request](https://github.com/flipperdevices/flipperzero-firmware/pulls) and ensure that CI/CD statuses are all green.

 # Development

 The Flipper Zero Firmware is written in C, with some bits and pieces written in C++ and armv7m assembly languages.
-Intermediate level of C knowledge is recommended for comfortable programming.
-For Flipper Applications we support C, C++ and armv7m assembly languages.
+An intermediate level of C knowledge is recommended for comfortable programming.
+For Flipper applications, we support C, C++, and armv7m assembly languages.

 ## Requirements